RTcmix/rtcmix.github.io/reference/instruments/MOOGVCF.md

 p7 | filter cutoff frequency | Hz | yes | no |
 p8 | filter resonance | 0-1 | yes | no | 1 is more resonant. > 1.0 will self-oscillate

+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

 Author:  John Gibson, 22 May 2002; rev for v4, 7/24/04
 This is based on the design by Stilson and Smith (CCRMA), as modified by Paul Kellett  (described in the source code archives at musicdsp.org).